Gallery by Satterley Public Art

 element was engaged by Satterley to develop Public Art design guidelines, a Strategy and Masterplan to align with internal policy and place narratives.

 A curated longlist of artists was provided, followed by facilitation of a selection panel including both Satterley and City of Melville.
-A preferred artist and concept were selected and contracted to deliver the artworks.
+A preferred artist and concept were selected and contracted to deliver the artwork – a major ground plane based artwork with integrated lighting and furniture elements.

-The resulting public art, due for completion December 2020, is an immersive experience bringing together lighting, painting and integrated artwork with infrastructure items.
+The resulting public art, completed in December 2020, is an immersive experience bringing together lighting, painting and integrated artwork with infrastructure items.
+The artwork was launched with an evening event, featuring a pop-up bar and walking tour of the artwork, accompanied by a recital of apiece of music written for the occasion.

 What We Delivered